 Let’s start with the most common (and confusing) method of clicking: The MacBook’s trackpad.
 The multi-touch trackpad is sensitive, but it doesn’t include any obvious tells or buttons for left/right-clicking, which can confuse Mac newbies.
 What’s worse, sometimes the rules change for newer MacBooks.

-Fortunately, there are easy ways to right-click no matter your preferences.
+Fortunately, there are a few easy ways to right-click no matter your preferences.
 All of these techniques also work for Apple’s Magic Trackpad, which is nearly identical to the MacBook version.

-You should see an option for tapping on the trackpad with two fingers, or tapping on the right/left lower sides to start a right click.
+Step 3: You should see an option for tapping on the trackpad with two fingers, or tapping on the right/left lower sides to start a right-click.
 We’re fans of the two-finger approach, which is easy to learn and avoids those problematic times when you accidentally brush against the bottom of the trackpad to start a random right-click.
 However, feel free to experiment with all options to see which one you like the most.

 Note: Newer Macs from 2015 or afterward use what Apple calls the “Force Touch” trackpad.
 This allows you to open new options based on how hard you press on the trackpad.
 That includes a Force Click, which happens when you press down firmly with one finger, and this may seem like a natural option for right-clicking.